lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 .. _Delegate-Homepage-Kickoff:

-Kick-off Info Sessions for New Delegates
+Kick-off info sessions for new delegates
 ========================================

 All **new** delegates in 2022 should plan to attend one of the three live virtual kick-off info sessions, or view the recording.